BlueSquare23/web-lgsm/Readme.md

 [:framed_picture: Editing A Game Server Config Page Image](docs/images/config_editor.png)

-_Note: the config editor is disabled by default and can only be enabled by editing the `main.conf` file directly._
+> :round_pushpin: _Note: the config editor is disabled by default and can only be enabled by
+> editing the `main.conf` file directly._

 #### Settings Page